 Who is Ginny and why did she emerge?

-Ginny Doll and workshops on empathy, diversity, and disability bring in nuanced understanding and acceptance of differences.
+Therefore, Ginny Doll and workshops on empathy, diversity, and disability bring in nuanced understanding and acceptance of differences.
 When you bring Ginny home, you show your belief that it is okay to be different and that there are no perfections that each has to aspire for.

-Ginny doll, for many, becomes the beginning of conversation about disability and diversity.
-Being with a person with disability cannot be only about ‘helping’ and providing ‘services’.
-Anyone, including a person with disability, has several identities, aspects of life, aspirations, and relationships.
-Everyone has right to access opportunities, to forge paths, and to be seen along with but also beyond the aspect of impairment/disability.
+The Ginny doll, for many, becomes the beginning of a conversation about disability and diversity.
+Thinking about disability is not purely about ‘helping’ and providing ‘services’.
+Anyone, including a person with a disability, has several identities, aspects of life, aspirations, and relationships.
+Everyone has the right to access opportunities, forge paths, and to be seen along with but also beyond the aspect of impairment/disability.

 Describing our approach, Tenzin Norzom (2021) quotes Ginny’s Planet in her article, “It is important to get to the mode of understanding people before you start saying things, offering help, or just assuming.
 That is the core of empathy we come up with in every workshop and conversation.”